In 1996,

 When

-the focus is like a pinpoint in your eyeball
+focus is like a pinpoint in your eyeball

 paining the view but presenting an image,